Suggested links

 Ritalin Withdrawal

-When you discontinue Ritalin abuse, the stimulant that kept your brain on high alert begins to leave your system.
-This results in withdrawal symptoms, which will be dependent on how long you used the drug for and at what dosage.
-Symptoms range from mild to intense, but all are temporary.
+When you stop abusing Ritalin, the stimulant that kept your brain so alert, it begins to clear from your system.
+As a result, you may experience withdrawal symptoms, which can vary in intensity depending on the duration of use and dosage.
+These symptoms can range from mild to severe, but they are temporary.

 Some of the symptoms you can expect include: